RULES EVOOLEUM 2018

 Additionally, the 100 oils obtaining the highest score will be selected to be included in the Guide, presented in alphabetical order featuring the score obtained.
 Thus, out of each harvest there will be an EVOO TOP100 list or, in other words, the ranking of the 100 best extra virgin olive oils of the world.

 In the event of there being two or more oils obtaining the same total score, with two decimal places obtained by the arithmetic mean indicated above, they will be sorted according to the Global Quality Index determined by the analytics.

 Depending on the jury’s assessment sheet and the oil’s origin (country and variety) the following awards will be established, in their different categories:

-- Award for Best Extra Virgin Olive Oil, the oil with the highest total score.
+- Absolute Best EVOOLEUM 2017, the oil with the highest total score.

-- EVOO TOP10, the best ten EVOOs in regards to their total score.
+- EVOOLEUM TOP10, the best ten EVOOs in regards to their total score.

-- Best Intense Fruitiness, Best Medium Fruitiness and Best Light Fruitiness (as the intensity of fruitiness).
+- Best Green Fruity, Best Blend Green and Mature Fruity and Best Mature Fruity, Best Medium Fruitiness and Best Light Fruitiness (as the intensity of fruitiness).

-- Best Single Varietal, considering only those olive varieties that have five or more samples.
+- Best Monovarietal, considering only those olive varieties that have five or more samples.

-- Award for Best Packaging, with the following sub-categories: Best Design EVOO Premium (gourmet section), Best Innovative Design and Best Design in Retail (oils intended for retail sale).
+- EVOOLEUM Best Packaging Design with the following sub-categories: Best Design EVOO Premium (gourmet section), Best Innovative Design and Best Design in Retail (oils intended for retail sale).
 In each of the three categories Gold, Silver and Bronze medals will be awarded.